connorhehn/DungeonCrawler/README.md

 # DungeonCrawler
-Text based dungeon game built using Java
+Text based dungeon game built using Java.

 ### Overview
 This game allows users to perform multiple actions through input on the keyboard such as look, take, open, and more.
 Enter the help command to see all possible actions.

+### Reauirements
+In order to be able to run this game, Java must be installed on the computer.

 ### Download
 To download using the command line run: